Key Points

 - Cats between the ages of 11-14 are considered senior cats.

-- As your cat ages, you may notice small behavioral changes such as loud, random meowing and more frequent trips to the litter box.
+- As your cat ages, you may notice behavioral changes such as more time spent sleeping, less climbing and jumping, and more frequent trips to the litter box.

 Whether you adopted your cat as a kitten or an adult, watching them grow old can be a bittersweet experience.

-You might notice they don’t jump or pounce as ferociously as they used to, their coat is looking a little dull, or they’re making more frequent trips to the litter box.
+You might notice they don’t jump or pounce as ferociously as they used to, their coat is looking a little dull, or they’re spending more time at the litter box.

 When is a cat considered a senior?

-As they age, cats tend to lose some of their previous mobility – it may be harder for your older cat to climb or jump, and they may become less active overall.
+- Changes in mobility: As they age, it may be harder for your older cat to climb or jump, and they may become less active overall.

 Kidney disease

 Older cats are at a higher risk for developing kidney disease.
 When functioning normally, your cat’s kidneys play a key role in regulating fluids and filtering waste.
 If their kidneys become damaged, waste may build up in the bloodstream.
-If you notice weight loss, poor coat quality, dehydration, or excessive drinking and urination, schedule a vet appointment.
+If you notice weight loss, poor coat quality, dehydration, or excessive drinking and urination, seek veterinary care.

 Dental disease

-Dental disease is extremely common.
-In fact, more than half of cats over the age of three have some form of dental disease.
-As your cat ages, be on the lookout for changes in appetite and eating habits, and don’t skip regular checkups!
+Dental disease is extremely common in older cats.
+In fact, more than half of cats over the age of three have some form of dental disease, and these problems worsen over time.
+As your cat ages, be on the lookout for changes in appetite and eating habits, and don’t skip regular checkups.
 Your vet will perform an oral exam to identify any dental issues.

 Hyperthyroidism